 Of course, laser instruments are not always the right choice for all dental operations.
 So, confer with your dentist to find out whether lasers are the best option.

-If you are interested in laser dentistry, call Dr. Paul R. Stanovick for more information.
+If you are interested in laser dentistry, call Drs.
+Paul and Brant Stanovick for more information.
 Please contact Paul R. Stanovick, DDS to make an appointment at: 804-781-1919, or come by our office in Mechanicsville, Virginia.